yeboahnanaosei/fayasms/README.md

 **This library allows you to perform all the above mentioned actions** .
 Lets take them one by one
-> NB: Please note that you need to have a registered app with [FayaSMS]("https://www.fayasms.com/") in order to use their API.
-Head over to [their website]("https://www.fayasms.com/") to create your account and register an app.
+> NB: Please note that you need to have a registered app with <a href="https://www.fayasms.com" target="_blank" title="Go to FayaSMS's website">FayaSMS</a> in order to use their API.
+Head over to <a href="https://www.fayasms.com" target="_blank" title="Go to FayaSMS's website">their website</a> to create your account and register an app.

 <br>